cisco/mindmeld/docs/source/userguide/kb.rst

 **location**         location value in one of the supported formats described in the table below.
 ==================== ===

-.. note:: Note that the location information of an knowledge base object needs to be specified using ``location`` field and it is currently not supported to specify additional location fields or use custom field name for location.
+.. note:: Note that the location information of a knowledge base object needs to be specified using ``location`` field and it is currently not supported to specify additional location fields or use custom field name for location.

 For date and location data types the following value formats are supported.